 Life will not always be as it is now.
 Though Satan tries to trick us into despair, he does not know the future, so we choose to trust God instead.

 That said, I don’t believe it’s helpful to indulge in daydreams of a time when the kids and life are perfect.
 It’s counterproductive for us to dream of days that belong in a season other than the one we’re in.
 And it leads to ungratefulness and a bitter heart.

 Myth #5: “Good Christian moms” should pour every last ounce of energy into their children.

-Whether that’s making time to exercise (don’t underestimate the value of endorphins!), spending quiet time in prayer and Bible study, or making sure that you and your husband get to sit down and have real conversations together, I’d encourage you to be a good steward of yourself.
+Whether that’s making time to exercise, spending quiet time in prayer and Bible study, or making sure that you and your husband get to sit down and have real conversations together, I’d encourage you to be a good steward of yourself.

 Myth #6: “Good Christian moms” shouldn’t be vulnerable with their kids.

 As tempting as it is, we don’t need to maintain an illusion of perfection with others, least of all our children.
 It puts undue pressure on them to live up to some impossible standard, and gives them a false impression of the Gospel.